England, where I was born and raised, is bursting with grand stories of historical adventures and oddities.

 Learning and serving

-A dear friend of mine, Roger Stott, who was producing television programmes at the BBC, heard of my conversion.
-Although a non-believer himself, he encouraged me by giving me several books by Francis Schaeffer as well as Mere Christianity by CS Lewis (he was older than me, but a kindred spirit in terms of English literature and poetry, and had studied under Lewis at Cambridge).
+A dear friend of mine, Roger Stott, whom I had met through his daughter, and who was then producing television programmes at the BBC, heard of my conversion.
+Although a non-believer (he had been part of a separatist religious cult), he encouraged me by giving me several books by Francis Schaeffer as well as Mere Christianity by CS Lewis (he was older than me, but a kindred spirit in terms of English literature and poetry, and had studied under Lewis at Cambridge).

 A little later, a church member lent me The Select Sermons of George Whitefield which includes a stunning biographical sketch by JC Ryle.
 These things helped shape my desire to communicate to others those things I had discovered.